 Interfacing via ISA bus is very easy but slow and it is getting difficult to find ISA based PCs.
 USB bus easy to use but its packet stucture and therefore the latency is an issue for some real-time applications.

 So, I want to learn how to build and work/play with PCI interfaces.
 Can you suggest what is the easiest and low-cost way of involving with the PCI bus to learn with hands on experiments?

 This is the reason I keep ISA bus based PCs around and working.

 2.5" (if memory serves), and you will often find weird serpentine clock lines to meet that 1.5" requirement.
 Third, because of the loading requirements (at

 You can get low cost ASICs.
 But the rest makes this not low-cost and there is a high threshold of knowledge required, as well.
 PCI was almost designed from the ground up to exclude basement developers.

 Most modern PCB design packages will tell you the length of a trace.
+No real problem here.